bojackchen/digital-flow/README.md

 - set\_max\_area

-Details about design constraints could be found on the Internet or in the books about logic synthesis.
+Details about design constraints could be found on the Internet or in the books about logic synthesis [^1] [^2] [^3].
 Be careful about assigning design constraints and adding or removing certain constraint types, because the design constraints play a critical role in the synthesis process for finding a reasonable compromise between timing and area/power for the output result.
 Proper design constraints lead to satisfying performance, while improper design constraints lead to poor circuit.

 ### Execution
 After your design has passed the behavior simulation, you could proceed to synthesize the design.